-- I: ABC contraindicated if HLA-B57:01 positive.
-Even if HLA-B57:01 negative, counselling on HSR risk still mandatory.
-If testing for HLA-B57:01 results in delay of ART initiation, consider other recommended backbone - II: Data from the Tsepamo observational cohort showed neural tube defects occurred in 3 per 1000 deliveries among women on DTG from conception, a small but significant increase compared with all other antiretroviral exposures [16] - III: Some generic forms of TDF use phosphate, maleate, and succinate salts instead of fumerate.
+- ABC contraindicated if HLA-B\57:01 positive.
+Even if HLA-B\57:01 negative, counselling on HSR risk still mandatory.
+If testing for HLA-B\57:01 results in delay of ART initiation, consider other recommended backbone - If the last interim analysis from Tsepamo observational cohort showed that neural tube defects occurred in 2 per 1000 deliveries among women on DTG from conception, a small increase compared with all other antiretroviral exposure (1 per 1000 deliveries) [18] - III Some generic forms of TDF use phosphate, maleate, and succinate salts instead of fumarate.
 They may be used interchangeably.
-In certain countries, TDF is labelled as 245 mg rather than 300 mg to reflect the amount of the prodrug (tenofovir disoproxil) rather than the fumarate salt (tenofovir disoproxil fumarate) - IV: There were no reports of neural tube defects among 1991 prospective reports of RAL exposure in pregnancy, 456 of which were in the periconception period.
-No data on RAL 1200 mg qd: not recommended - V: DRV/r 800/100 mg qd not recommended during pregnancy due to decreased levels.
-DRV/c is not recommended during pregnancy due to significant lower exposures of DRV and COBI in the second and third trimester of pregnancy - VI: Boosting with COBI is not recommended after the second trimester of pregnancy (insufficient drug levels) - VII: EFV not active against HIV-2 and HIV-1 group O strains - VIII: Lower RPV exposure during second and third trimesters; Consider monitoring VL more frequently.
-RPV is not active against HIV-2 - IX: Pregnant women are often prescribed anti-H2 or proton pump inhibitors for nausea.
-Careful review of concomitant medicines at each visit and providing pregnant women with information on potential interactions is recommended - X: ATV/r may produce maternal hyperbilirubinemia, no evidence for neonatal hyperbilirubinemia - XI: In countries with limited access to drugs listed in recommended and alternative regimens, treatment with 2 NRTIs + LPV/r or including AZT as part of the NRTI backbone are acceptable choices for pregnant women - XII: AZT may cause maternal anaemia, consider monitoring for haematological toxicity - XIII: LPV/r has higher toxicity then other PIs (nausea)
+In certain countries, TDF is labelled as 245 mg rather than 300 mg to reflect the amount of the prodrug (tenofovir disoproxil) rather than the fumarate salt (tenofovir disoproxil fumarate) - IV TAF/FTC+DTG not recommended in first 14 weeks of gestational age as the randomized study evaluating the safety and virologic efficacy of this combination recruited women only between 14-28 weeks of pregnancy [19] - V There were no reports of neural tube defects among 1991 prospective reports of RAL exposure in pregnancy, 456 of which were in the periconception period.
+No data on RAL 1200 mg qd: not recommended - VI DRV/r 800/100 mg qd not recommended during pregnancy due to decreased levels.
+DRV/c is not recommended during pregnancy due to significant lower exposures of DRV and COBI in the second and third trimester of pregnancy - VII Boosting with COBI is not recommended after the second trimester of pregnancy (insufficient drug levels) - VIII EFV not active against HIV-2 and HIV-1 group O strains - IX Lower RPV exposure during second and third trimesters; Consider monitoring VL more frequently.
+RPV is not active against HIV-2 - X Pregnant women are often prescribed anti-H2 or proton pump inhibitors for nausea.
+Careful review of concomitant medicines at each visit and providing pregnant women with information on potential interactions is recommended - XI ATV/r may produce maternal hyperbilirubinemia, no evidence for neonatal hyperbilirubinemia - XII In countries with limited access to drugs listed in recommended and alternative regimens, treatment with 2 NRTIs + LPV/r or including AZT as part of the NRTI backbone are acceptable choices for pregnant women - XIII AZT may cause maternal anaemia, consider monitoring for haematological toxicity - XIV LPV/r has higher toxicity then other PIs (nausea)